Do I need to offer my employees a Pension Plan?

 23 March 2026

-In the UK, employers do have a legal duty to provide access to a workplace pension, but not every single employee must be enrolled automatically.
+In the UK, employers do have a legal duty to provide access to a workplace pension, but not every employee must be enrolled automatically.
 The rules come from the system known as automatic enrolment.

 Here’s how it works: